 Members who were vested as of September 27, 2010, may elect to retire after 10 or more years of creditable service upon attainment of normal retirement age.
-A member entitled to a normal retirement shall receive a retirement allowance equal to 3% of the member's average final compensation multiplied by years of creditable service for the first 15 years of such creditable service, and 31⁄2% of the member's average final compensation multiplied by years of creditable service exceeding 15 years.
+A member entitled to a normal retirement shall receive a retirement allowance equal to 3% of the member's average final compensation multiplied by years of creditable service for the first 15 years of such creditable service, and 31⁄2% of the member's average final compensation multiplied by years.
 This benefit paid in monthly installments.